FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/webauthn-explained.md

 ## User Presence vs User Verification

 Authenticators can be also used as a second factor of authentication, when paired with a username and password or other factor.
-An authentication ceremony give you assurances about the user having access to the authenticator.
+An authentication ceremony gives you assurances about the user having access to the authenticator.
 If you are using an authenticator in this way, you want to distinguish between user presence versus user verification.

 User presence is when someone is there behind the authenticator who gave permission, but you don't know who.
 All it proves is that you have access to the authenticator.
 An example of this is when you press a button on a Yubikey.